MartinLauRosenkilde/easee_charger_HA_Node-RED/README.md

   - entity: input_datetime.opladning_slut
 title: Dynamisk opladning

-#Two sensors that calculate enery surplus for automatic surplus charging.
-One that includes the house battery and one that does not.
+#Two sensors that calculate energy surplus for automatic surplus charging.
+One that includes the house battery and one that does not.<br>
 #Besides that two statistics that calculates that average surplus for 30 minutes based on the above sensors, so "partly cloudy" does not interfere with automated surplus charging.
 For configuration.yaml: